Maharathi (2007 film): Plot

 Bala works as a music teacher in the college of Naresh Chowdary.
-His look-alike Krishna Sarala Subrahmani a.k.a Krishna works as a dance master in Chamundeshwari's college.
+His look-alike Krishna Sarala Subrahmani a.k.a Krishna works as a dance master in Chamundeswari's college.
 Naresh's daughter Kalyani gradually falls in love with Krishna with the help of Bala.
 Krishna woos her and makes her fall in love with him but her love is rejected by her father Naresh.
 She pleads with him to accept her love but he remains unconvinced, enraged by this Kalyani locks herself in a room and demands Naresh Chowdary to bring Krishna to her.
 Then Bala convinces and advises Naresh Chowdary to meet Krishna and tells him to talk to Krishna.
 When Naresh Chowdary comes to learn that Krishna is working as a dance teacher in Chamundeswari's college he gets shocked and reveals that Chamundeswari is none other than her wife who was separated from him long back when Kalyani was a 2-year-old baby.
 Left with no choice Naresh Chowdary approaches Chamundeswari and requests her to convince Krishna to marry their daughter Kalyani.
 She agrees to this and both meet Krishna.
 Naresh Chowdary gets shocked after seeing Krishna as he looks exactly like his music teacher Bala.
 When Chamundeswari asks Krishna to marry his daughter he rejects their offer to their shock and starts acting as Bala.
 Naresh Chowdary finds this behavior and tells Chamundeswari that this Krishna is the one who worked as a music teacher in his college.
 When questioned about this, Krishna finally agrees to this telling them that he acted as Bala and reveals an unknown thing to them that he is neither Krishna nor Bala but Balayya.